How To Support Mental Health in the Workplace

 Be aware that anyone can suffer with poor mental health

-As a company, it is important to recognise how widespread the problem is and that it is highly likely that you will have people within your team who suffer from poor mental health.
+As a company, it is important to recognise how widespread the mental health crisis is and that it is highly likely that you will have people within your team who suffer from poor mental health.
 It could even be the people who you ‘least expect.’

 Treat everyone as an individual

-Different mental health conditions affect people in different ways so it is important to treat everyone and their experience as an individual.
-Don’t try to generalise or assume that you understand their condition fully because you watched a programme on Netflix about it.
+Mental health conditions affect people in different ways, so it’s important to treat each person and their experience as unique.
+Don’t try to generalise or assume that you understand their condition fully as everyone’s journey is different.

 Foster a positive company culture

-Awareness of mental health has increased over the last few years and while this is positive, there is still a lot of work to be done.
+Awareness of mental health has increased over the last decade and while this is positive, there is still a lot of work to be done.
 More often than not, employees will keep their feelings hidden in fear of what their colleagues or employer will think of them.

-By fostering a positive company culture and introducing wellness benefits to help employees thrive, employees can feel comfortable to talk about anything which is concerning them.
+By fostering a positive company culture, employees can feel comfortable talking about anything that might be concerning them.
 By opening up channels of communication, it will help to ‘normalise’ talking about mental health and reduce the stigma.

 Let your employees know that you’re there to talk